alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 "Abstract algebra for Scala.
 This code is targeted at building aggregation systems (via Scalding (Hadoop) or Apache Storm)."
 It's functional, immutable, monadic and **very slooooow!!**
 It supports only `String` as the element type.
 Yeah, string is the universal data format, you can store everything there :grinning:

-It uses loved by everyone MurmurHash3 which seems to be the bests general purpose hashing algorithm.
-It takes 128 bit and splits it to 4 32bit numbers.
-Then it sets one bit for each 32 bit number but not for the whole calculate hash.
-Which is quite controversial decision.
-I performed some rough tests and it appeared that Twitter's Bloom filter has 10% more false positive response than Google's or mine.
+It uses loved by everyone MurmurHash3 which seems to be the best general purpose hashing algorithm.
+It takes 128-bit hash code and splits it to four 32-bit numbers.
+Then it sets one bit for each 32-bit number but not for the whole calculated hash.
+Which is quite **controversial decision**.
+I performed some rough tests and it turned out that Twitter's Bloom filter has 10% more false positive response than mine.

 Digging deeper, what's interesting is that Twitter's Bloom filter uses [`EWAHCompressedBitmap`][github-ewah] under the hood which is a compressed alternative to `BitSet`.
 It's an optimization for memory and very useful when you have **sparse data**.
 Say, you have bits starting at position 1 000 000, EWAH can optimize the set and won't allocate space for leading zeroes.
 Intersections, unions and differences between sets will be faster in this case too.
 But random access is slower.
 Even more, the whole goal of hashing is to have uniform distribution of hash numbers and as even as better.
 These two points eliminate all advantages of using compressed bitsets.
-I did few tests to check total allocated memory, as a result Twitter's Bloom filter allocated even more memory than the Bloom filter.
+I did few tests to check total allocated memory, as a result Twitter's Bloom filter allocated even more memory than my Bloom filter.
 Again, quite controversial solution in my opinion.

 I wish I haven't checked allocations, I won't post the list of all of them because it's pretty long.
-Allocations for the 100 symbol string check are 1808 bytes. :sob:
+Allocations for the 100 symbol string check are **1808 bytes.** :sob:

 Yes, it's functional, immutable, uses persistent data structures, monads, but that's not the price to pay for it.
-Getting ahead of myself, I will say it's performance is 10x times worse for reads and 100x for writes than the Bloom filter implemented by me.
+Getting ahead of myself, I will say it's performance is 10 times worse for reads and 100x for writes than the Bloom filter implemented by me.

 ### ScalaNLP's Breeze

 "Breeze is a generic, clean and powerful Scala numerical processing library...
 Breeze is a part of ScalaNLP project, a scientific computing platform for Scala."

 That sounds interesting, like a fresh wind.
 But...
-There's [a surprise lurked inside.][github-breeze-hashcode] It takes a hash of the object. _"WAT??
+There's [a surprise lurked inside.][github-breeze-hashcode] It takes a **hash code of the object**. _"WAT??
 Where's beloved MurmurHash3?"_ you ask.
 It's used only for "finalizing" the object's hash.
-Yeah, it works with any type but if you don't know that little nuance you are done with large datasets.
+Yeah, it works with any type out-of-the-box but if you don't know that little nuance you are done with large datasets.

 And again, allocations - 544 bytes this time.
-Reviewing the code, you can encounter Scala specific issues like the following one:
+Reviewing the code, you can encounter Scala-specific issues like the following one:

 ```scala
 for {